Pandoras unboxed- What to look for in your arcade console

 HDMI output is 720P and unlike the 18s/Saga it has onboard NAN which stores the operating system instead of having it on the micro SD card.

 Motherboard identifier: S812-WJ-025

-and the below is the 12s, 13 XIII imposter being sold as a Saga EX2 which it clearly is not - BE CAREFUL!
+and the below is the 12s, 13 XIII imposter being sold as a Saga EX2 which it clearly is not.
+As you can see this uses a single circuit board opposed to the the real deal above which has 2 circuit boards - BE CAREFUL!
 Whats your preference? a fast machine with less games or a slow machine with too many games?
 Another reason to not buy based on games.
 Expect the below board to struggle with many of the included titles.

 The Pandora boxes from 3A were the first and are still well suited for old arcade machines using 15hz tube screens.

-The DX is a decent unit and for what it’s worth remains the original.
-For those chasing the best arcade experience, sadly the DX has been losing out with many either avoiding it or upgrading away from it.
+The DX released early 2020 is a decent unit and for what it’s worth remains the original.
+For those chasing the best arcade experience, sadly the stock DX has been losing out with many either avoiding it or upgrading away from it.